 A value of \$04 should be written to location \$003F to enable the COP circuitry.
 The COP circuit is defaulted off to allow ease of factory testing.
-It should be noted that enabling the COP with this bit will enable the COP regardless of the state of the COPEN mask option.
+It should be noted that enabling the COP with this bit will enable the COP regardless of the state of the COPEN bit in the MOR register.